What is a pre-approved loan?

 How does this differ from a traditional loan offer?

-This helps to prevent you from making multiple credit applications in a short space of time, damaging your credit score and making you appear desperate for cash.
+This helps prevent you from making multiple credit applications in a short space of time, damaging your credit score and making you appear desperate for cash.

 How does the pre-approval process work?